cynthialmy/cynthialmy.github.io/connect.md

 ---

-Feel free to reach out directly through my [email](mailto:cynthiamengyuanli@gmail.com) or connect with me on [LinkedIn](https://www.linkedin.com/in/mengyuan-li-cynthia/).
+Feel free to reach out directly at cynthiamengyuanli@gmail.com or connect with me on [LinkedIn](https://www.linkedin.com/in/mengyuan-li-cynthia/).